CryptoLocker, WannaCry, and Other Ransomware: How to Avoid Becoming a Victim (and What to Do if You’re Hit)

 To prevent yourself or any of your employees from falling victim to a ransomware attack, you can follow these steps:

-- If you have a backup, don’t pay the ransom – If you do have a backup of your files, it’s recommended that you do not pay the ransom.
-Paying the ransom rewards cyber criminals.
-If possible, it’s best to restore your files from backup and to not communicate with any individuals who are looking to take advantage of you.
+If you do have a backup of your files, it’s recommended that you do not pay the ransom.
+Paying the ransom rewards cybercriminals.
+If possible, it’s best to restore your files from backup and not communicate with any individuals looking to take advantage of you.

-- Utilize antivirus and antimalware software as well as a firewall – It’s important to always have active antivirus and antimalware software in place as well as a firewall to help identify threats or suspicious behavior.
+It’s important to have active antivirus and antimalware software in place and a firewall to help identify threats or suspicious behavior.

-- Update your operating system!
-Microsoft, Apple and other software and hardware providers are constantly releasing security patches to help fight potential and known vulnerabilities, and it’s important to ensure that your machines are always up to date with these patches.
-It’s been determined that most of the successful WannaCry attacks could have been prevented with basic IT security measures, notably by keeping machines updated.
+Microsoft, Apple, and other software and hardware providers are constantly releasing security patches to help fight potential and known vulnerabilities, and it’s important to ensure that your machines are always up to date with these patches.
+It’s been determined that most successful WannaCry attacks could have been prevented with basic IT security measures, notably by keeping machines updated.
 That’s a $4 billion lesson.

-- Work with an experienced managed IT service provider – It’s always a good idea to have an IT provider on speed dial in the event that you fall victim to some type of ransomware.
-An experienced company can take immediate steps to deal with a bad situation – or simply keep you from experiencing it in the first place.
+It’s always a good idea to have an IT provider on speed dial if you fall victim to some ransomware.
+An experienced company can take immediate steps to deal with a bad situation – or keep you from experiencing it in the first place.